 Note: We regularly update this article with the latest data on self-managed superannuation funds (SMSFs) issued by the Australian Taxation Office.
-This article contains the latest data available as at March 2013 (for data as at December 2012).
+This article contains the latest data available as at January 2014 (for data up to September 2013).

-Although attempting to slot just under 1 million trustees running nearly 500,000 SMSFs into a box called ‘typical’ is an impossible task, the statistics do shed some light on the average SMSF balance, the ages of SMSF trustees, state of origin, gender balance and income levels.
+Although attempting to slot just under 1 million trustees running more than 510,000 SMSFs into a box called ‘typical’ is an impossible task, the statistics do shed some light on the average SMSF balance, the ages of SMSF trustees, state of origin, gender balance and income levels.

 Average is not always typical

-The total amount of wealth owned via SMSFs is just under $480 billion ($474.4 billion) – just under a third (31.5%) of all money invested via superannuation funds!
+The total amount of wealth owned via SMSFs is over $500 billion ($520.46 billion) – just under a third (31.2%) of all money invested via superannuation funds!

 The average fund balance however doesn’t necessarily represent a typical SMSF.
 Here’s a few interesting statistics:

-- The remaining quarter-plus (28.9%) have more than $1 million in fund assets with just over 11% of all SMSFs holding more than $2 million in assets.
-Interestingly, 1.9% of all SMSFs (around 9,425 SMSFs) have fund balances worth $5 million or more.
+- The remaining quarter-plus (27.7%) have more than $1 million in fund assets with just under 11% of all SMSFs holding more than $2 million in assets.
+Interestingly, 1.8% of all SMSFs (around 9,305 SMSFs) have fund balances worth $5 million or more.

-Another significant trend is that the number of Australians setting up SMSFs is not stalling as predicted by many in the super industry – just under 40,000 new SMSFs were established during the 12 months to December 2012 (39,740 to be precise).
+Another significant trend is that the number of Australians setting up SMSFs is not stalling as predicted by many in the super industry only a few years ago – just under 35,000 new SMSFs were established during the 12 months to September 2013 (35,154 to be precise).

-SMSF wind-ups: A startling statistic from the latest data is that the number of SMSFs that were wound up has dropped dramatically over the past year.
-In particular, the December 2012 quarter has the smallest recorded number of wind-ups ever with only 80 SMSFs winding up during the quarter.
-In the 12 months to June 2012, 3664 SMSFs were wound up, compared to 6,403 SMSF wind ups in the previous 12 months to June 2011, and in marked contrast to the 14,881 SMSF wind-ups in the 12 months to June 2010.
+SMSF wind-ups: In the 12 months to September 2013, 3781 SMSFs were wound up, compared to 6,528 SMSF wind ups in the previous 12 months to September 2012, and in marked contrast to the 14,115 SMSF wind-ups in the 12 months to September 2010.
 The spike in wind-ups during 2010 was also linked to compliance activity by the ATO.

 Historically, the high wind-up figures for SMSFs in June of each year were due to individuals realising that running an SMSF was more work than they expected, and so they opted to wind up the fund.
 I find the lower wind-up figures (apart from the 2010 spike) heartening because I interpret this trend as an indication that Australians are doing their research and making an educated choice when deciding whether to set up a SMSF, and whether such a hands-on super fund is appropriate.